mernst/uwisdom/Java.md

 ## JIT

-To disable the JIT, run Java with the  -Djava.compiler=DISABLED  option.
+To disable the JIT, run Java with: -Djava.compiler=DISABLED

 To make Throwable.printStackTrace() produce file names and line numbers in